ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 <!-- I received the MS from the Institute of Electronics at National (Yang Ming) Chiao Tung University in 2021, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/) and BS from the Department of Electrophysics at National Chiao Tung University in 2020.  -->

-I am now a Ph.D. student in Georgia Tech, advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/), researching Video Understanding and Synthesis.
-Previously, I received the MS in 2021 and BS in 2020 at National Chiao Tung University, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/).
+I am currently a Ph.D. student in Georgia Tech, advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/), where I focus on user-centric tasks within Vision-related fields.
+Previously, I earned my M.S. in 2021 and B.S. in 2020 from National Chiao Tung University, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/).
+Until 2023, my research focused on Image and Video Synthesis and Editing in Fashion, particularly Virtual Clothing Try-on.

-I am deeply passionate about generative AI in multimodal large language models, specifically Text-guided Image/Video Synthesis, Editing, and Understanding.
-Throughout my research journey, I've been driven by the potential and transformative capabilities of these domains to create impactful and user-centric solutions.
+I am deeply passionate about developing Aritifical General Intellegence and leveraging its transformative potential to create impactful, user-centric solutions.

-My works have appeared in top-tier conferences and journals such as CVPR, ICCV, NeurIPS, ACMMM, TNNLS, and ACM CSUR.
-I've served as the invited reviewer for CVPR, ECCV, NeurIPS, IEEE TNNLS, IEEE TMM, IEEE TCSVT, and ACM ToMM.
+My works have been published in top-tier conferences and journals, including CVPR, ICCV, NeurIPS, ACMMM, TNNLS, and ACM CSUR.
+I have served as an invited reviewer for CVPR, ECCV, NeurIPS, IEEE TNNLS, IEEE TMM, IEEE TCSVT, and ACM ToMM.

 🤗 Feel free to contact me: 📩 [cychenisme@gmail.com](mailto:cychenisme@gmail.com).
 <br>Let's have a (virtual) coffee chat about interesting topics.